elugens/hello-javascript/docs/additional-questions/web-components/custom-elements.md

 ---

-### What is the naming convention for custom elements?
+### What naming standard should be used for custom elements in web development?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Custom element name must have a hyphen -, e.g., my-element and super-button are valid names, but myelement is not.
-That is to ensure that there are no name conflicts between built-in and custom HTML elements.
+  <div><strong>Interview Response:</strong> Custom element names must have a hyphen (-) e.g., my-element and super-button are valid names, but myelement is not.
+That is to ensure no name conflicts between built-in and custom HTML elements.
     </div>
   </div>
 </details>